donbr/cdl2024_masterclass/README.md

   * compare with the related graph visualization: <https://derwen.ai/s/khj9#43>

-### ERKG tutorial: from structured data sources to GraphRAG
+### Part 2: ERKG tutorial, from structured data sources to GraphRAG

 This next section explores how to create knowledge graphs based on entity resolution using structured data sources.